 - 1 tablespoon sour cream, light or regular

 - 1/2 teaspoon vanilla extract

-- Preheat the oven to 350 degrees F. Adjust oven rack to middle position.
-Grease and flour a 9X13-inch baking pan or 2 9-inch round pans.
+- Preheat the oven to 350 degrees F. Adjust an oven rack to the middle position.

-- When cake is cool, mix cream cheese, butter, sour cream, and vanilla at medium high speed in clean bowl of standing mixer fitted with whisk attachment (or in large bowl using handheld mixer) until well combined, about 30 seconds, scraping down bowl with rubber spatula as needed.
-Add confectioners’ sugar and mix until very fluffy, about 1 minute.
-Frost and eat!
+- For the frosting (see note below about doubling for a layer cake), mix the cream cheese, butter, sour cream, and vanilla at medium high speed in the bowl of a stand mixer fitted with the paddle attachment (or in a large bowl using handheld mixer) until well combined, about 30 seconds, scraping down the bowl with rubber spatula as needed.

 Recipe Source: Cooks Illustrated (with my notes included)